Your DAW sees it as hardware. The data travels over Ethernet.

 Up to 2 computers can be activated simultaneously per license.
 Deactivating a machine frees a slot.

 Network: All machines must be on the same LAN segment.
 UDP multicast must not be blocked.
-UDP port 21930 and mDNS port 5353 must be reachable between hosts.
+UDP port 47910 and mDNS port 5353 must be open and reachable between all hosts.

 Performance: MIDInet is a lightweight CLI binary.
 Typical RAM usage <15 MB.
 No GPU, no audio driver required.